-- (3) The assessment consists of at least 40 questions regarding the required subject matter. - (4) A minimum score of 70 percent on the assessment is required to successfully complete the assessment.
+(C) The examination consists of at least 40 questions regarding the required subject matter.

+(D) A minimum score of 70 percent on the examination is required to successfully complete the examination.

-- (c) The food handler training course and assessment may be offered through a trainer-led class and assessment or self-training and assessment.
-For purposes of this section, "self-training and assessment" means a process where the individual trains, and takes an assessment, without the presence or intervention of a trainer or instructor, and includes, but is not limited to, training and assessment through the use of a computer program or the Internet. - (d) This section shall not apply to a food handler who is employed by any of the following: - (1) Certified farmer's markets. - (2) Commissaries.
+(c) The food handler training course and examination may be offered through a trainerled class and examination, through the use of a computer program or the Internet, or through a combination of trainer-led class and the use of a computer program or the Internet.
+The use of the computer program or Internet shall have sufficient security channels and procedures to guard against fraudulent activity.
+However, this subdivision shall not be construed to require the presence or participation of a proctor during a food handler training course examination that is provided through a computer program or the Internet.

+(d) This section shall not apply to a food handler who is employed by any of the following:

+(1) Certified farmer's markets.

+(2) Commissaries.

-- (3) Grocery stores, except for separately owned food facilities to which this section otherwise applies that are located in the grocery store.
+(3) Grocery stores, except for separately owned food facilities to which this section otherwise applies that are located in the grocery store.
 For purposes of this paragraph, "grocery store" means a store primarily engaged in the retail sale of canned food, dry goods, fresh fruits and vegetables, and fresh meats, fish, and poultry and any area that is not separately owned within the store where food is prepared and served, including a bakery, deli, and meat and seafood counter.
-"Grocery store" includes convenience stores. - (4) Licensed health care facilities. - (5) Mobile support units. - (6) Public and private school cafeterias. - (7) Restricted food service facilities. - (8) Retail stores in which a majority of sales are from a pharmacy, as defined in Section 4037 of the Business and Professions Code. - (9) A food facility that provides in-house food safety training to all employees involved in the preparation, storage, or service of food if all of the following conditions are met: - (A) The food facility uses a training course that has been approved for use by the food facility in another state that has adopted the requirements described in Subpart 2-103.11 of the 2001 edition of the model Food Code, not including the April 2004 update, published by the federal Food and Drug Administration. - (B) Upon request, the food facility provides evidence satisfactory to the local enforcement officer demonstrating that the food facility training program has been approved for use in another state pursuant to subparagraph (A). - (C) The training is provided during normal work hours, and at no cost to the employee. - (10) A food facility that is subject to a collective bargaining agreement with its food handlers.
+"Grocery store" includes convenience stores.

+(4) Licensed health care facilities.

+(5) Mobile support units.

+(6) Public and private school cafeterias.

+(7) Restricted food service facilities.

+(8) Retail stores in which a majority of sales are from a pharmacy, as defined in Section 4037 of the Business and Professions Code, and venues with snack bar service in which the majority of sales are from admission tickets, but excluding any area in which restaurant-style sit-down service is provided.

+(9) A food facility that provides in-house food safety training to all employees involved in the preparation, storage, or service of food if all of the following conditions are met:

+(A) The food facility uses a training course that has been approved for use by the food facility in another state that has adopted the requirements described in Subpart 2-103.11 of the 2001 edition of the model Food Code, not including the April 2004 update, published by the federal Food and Drug Administration.

+(B) Upon request, the food facility provides evidence satisfactory to the local enforcement officer demonstrating that the food facility training program has been approved for use in another state pursuant to subparagraph (A).

+(C) The training is provided during normal work hours, and at no cost to the employee.

+(10) A food facility that is subject to a collective bargaining agreement with its food handlers.

+(11) Any city, county, city and county, state, or regional facility used for the confinement of adults or minors, including, but not limited to, a county jail, juvenile hall, camp, ranch, or residential facility.

+(12) An elderly nutrition program, administered by the California Department of Aging, pursuant to the Older Americans Act of 1965 (42 U.S.C.
+Sec.
+3001 et seq.), as amended.